sorenfriisalexandersen/dynamics365smb-docs/README.md

 You can also find tips and tricks in the general contribution guide for the Docs site at [https://docs.microsoft.com/en-us/contribute/](https://docs.microsoft.com/en-us/contribute/).

+## Building HTML files
+For publishing to your own website, you can use tools such as [DocFx](https://dotnet.github.io/docfx/).
+For example, if you want to preview your content locally, or if you want to publish to the legacy Microsoft Dynamics NAV Help Server.
+DocFX is an open source tool for converting markdown files.
+This section provides some guidance on how you can use DocFX to publish HTML files for the Dynamics NAV Hep Server.

+1. Install DocFX on your computer.

+    For more information, see [DocFx](https://dotnet.github.io/docfx/).

+2. Specify the output folder in which to store the generated HTML files.

+    By default the files will be saved in the folder *c:/output*.
+The output folder is set in the NAVdocfx.json file.
+If you want to change this folder, do the following:

+    a.
+In the folder *[clone path]\dynamics365smb-docs\business-central\*, open the NAVdocfx.json file in your editor.
+    b.
+Set the "dest:" parameter to your output folder, and save the changes.

+3. Go to your desktop and open a command prompt.

+3. Go to the docfx installation folder.

+4. Run the following command:
+    ```
+    docfx "[clone path]\dynamics365smb-docs\business-central\NAVdocfx.json"'
+    ```

+The files are generated as .html files and stored in the specified output.

+The root of the repo contains files that are related to internal Microsoft processes, such as .openpublishing.build.ps1.
+These scripts are used to validate and preview content, but they rely on internal Microsoft resources that are not publicly available.

 ## Authoring in Markdown